eyana-m/project-joan/logs.md

 1. Issues: Filter in Django template view
 --- Solved by adding logic in template view itself.
 Improve on this next time!
+2. Please be guided by the flowcharts and ERD (See official GDrive)

+### September 5, 2017 - Tuesday